dudung/soal/_posts/fi3201/2021-01-23-quadratic-formula.md

 print("Solution: x1 = ", x1, ", x2 = ", x2, sep="")
 ```

-To test the given codes online you use [online compilers](online-compiler).
+To test the given codes you can use [online compilers](online-compiler).

 ## exercises